IntellectusCorp/int2DDS/README.md

 ## Overview

-**int2DDS** is a production-grade DDS middleware implementation in Rust, developed by Intellectus Corp.
-It provides high-performance, real-time pub-sub communication for distributed systems with full RTPS protocol support.
+**int2DDS** is an open-source, real-time DDS / RTPS middleware core.
+It provides high-performance, real-time pub-sub communication for distributed systems with RTPS protocol support.
+It provides a standards-based foundation for building reliable, low-latency distributed systems in domains such as autonomous driving, robotics, industrial automation, and defense.

 ### Key Features